Hypnotize (The Notorious B.I.G. song)

 1997 single by The Notorious B.I.G.

 "Hypnotize" is a song by American rapper the Notorious B.I.G. featuring uncredited vocals by Pamela Long, (Note: Long is only credited with providing "background vocals" in the Life After Death album and "Hypnotize" CD single liner notes.
 She is not given a "featuring" credit like other artists on the album.) released as the first single from his album Life After Death by Bad Boy and Arista Records on March 4, 1997.
-The last song released five days before he was murdered, it was the fifth song by a credited artist to peak the Billboard Hot 100 posthumously, and the first since "(Just Like) Starting Over" by John Lennon in 1980.
+Released five days before he was murdered, it was the fifth song by a credited artist to peak the Billboard Hot 100 posthumously, and the first since "(Just Like) Starting Over" by John Lennon in 1980.
 Rolling Stone ranked the song as number 30 on their list of the "100 Greatest Hip-Hop Songs of All Time".

 Background

 Sean Combs produced "Hypnotize" and sampled Herb Alpert's 1979 hit "Rise" which was written by Andy Armer and Herb's nephew, Randy "Badazz" Alpert.
 Randy recalled, "I asked Puffy, in 1996 when he first called me concerning using 'Rise' for 'Hypnotize,' why he chose the 'Rise' groove.
 He told me that in the summer of 1979 when he was I think 10 years old the song was a huge hit everywhere in New York and 'Rise' along with Chic's 'Good Times' were 'the songs' that all the kids were dancing and roller skating to that summer.
 He had always remembered that summer and that song.
 When he first played the loop for Biggie, (he said that) Biggie smiled and hugged him."

 Randy continued, "Over the years I was approached by Ice Cube, Eazy-E, Vanilla Ice, and maybe another 4–5 artists to use the song and I never said 'yes' until I heard a rough version of Biggie's recording produced by Sean 'Puffy' Combs, D-Dot, and Ron Lawrence.
 I was sent a cassette from Puffy and when I cranked it up I not only immediately loved it but my gut thought that this could be a number one record once again.
 The original 'Rise' record climbed the chart all summer and became number one around the end of October; Biggie's version was released and charted its first week at number two and went to number one the second week."